Porkbutts/legal-letter-pdf-separator/README.md

 # legal-letter-pdf-separator
-This Python script will take an input PDF and split it into two PDFs by legal and letter size.
+This python program takes an input PDF and split it into two PDFs by legal and letter size.
+The GUI is built with `tkinter` and wraps the underlying command-line tool.

+## Command-line Usage

-## Install
+### Install
 ```bash
 python3 -m virtualenv ./venv
 ./venv/bin/activate          # Linux/OSX